Skip to Main Content

 Where South Rochester Road Meets the Steakhouse Tradition

 Walk along South Rochester Road in Clawson on a weeknight and you get a useful cross-section of how mid-size Michigan communities eat: casual bistros, Mexican kitchens, Japanese steakhouses.
-At 56 S Rochester Road, Clawson Steak House occupies a position in that local fabric that is less about theatrical dining and more about the kind of direct, protein-forward meal that the American Midwest has always done on its own terms.
-The room, by all accounts, is not designed to overwhelm.
+At 56 S Rochester Road, Clawson Steak House is a classic American steakhouse in Clawson, Michigan, serving a straightforward, protein-forward meal.
 It reads as a space where the transaction is honest: you come for beef, you get beef, you leave satisfied in a way that does not require Instagramming the bread course.

 Sourcing and the Midwest Beef Supply Chain